harding/bitcoinops.github.io/_posts/en/newsletters/2021-01-13-newsletter.md

     transactions from the node.
 It also won't send some other gossip messages such as `addr` messages used for IP address announcements.
-    The `disabletx` negotiation persists for the lifetime of the connection, allowing peers to exclude disabled relay connections from their transaction relay anti-DoS rules.
+    The `disabletx` negotiation persists for the lifetime of the connection, allowing peers to use different limits for disabled relay connections.

 - **Bech32m** Pieter Wuille [posted][wuille bech32m post] to the
   Bitcoin-Dev mailing list a [draft BIP][bech32m bip] for a modified